cis-projects/swen90007_course_notes/_sources/workshops/workshop_6.md

 First, create a deploy hook: in the Render dashboard, open your service → **Settings** → **Deploy Hook**, and copy the URL.
 Then add it to GitHub under **Settings → Secrets and variables → Actions → New repository secret**, named `RENDER_DEPLOY_HOOK_URL`.

+A deploy hook can deploy a specific commit by passing the commit SHA as the `ref` query parameter.
+This is useful for release tags because the tag identifies an exact version rather than just asking Render to deploy whatever commit currently happens to be latest on the branch.
+Render documents `ref` as the mechanism for deploying a specific Git commit.
+See [Render Deploy Hooks](https://render.com/docs/deploy-hooks).

+A minimal workflow is:

 ```yaml
 name: Deploy